maradimeenakshi/FireBase/README.md

 This project uses Firebase to add backend functionality such as real-time database, authentication, and hosting to a web application.
-I